tinwinaung/002-TWA-Shiok/README.md

 ## Log

 I strongly advise you to audit Shiok.log file and make sure you read Fatal messages.
-Currently, there is option to disable log options.
+Currently, there is no option to disable log.
 (You need to know what is happening ...
 Right?)

 ### ToDo
 The followings will be updated.
 However, they are not directly related to Shiok Virus monitoring and Scanning.